-Media; Performing Arts: Dance; Visual Arts: Dance, Media, Media and Visual Communications, Performers and Writers, Performing Arts, Visual Arts
+Media; Performing Arts: Dance; Visual Arts: Media and Visual Communications, Performers and Writers

 Alyssa Noble graduated with her BFA in Dance from the University of Illinois at Urbana-Champaign in 2010, and moved to NC in 2011.
 She has been a member of the Durham dance community since 2011 as a student, a community organizer with Durham Independent Dance Artists (DIDA), an independent choreographer, a dramaturg, an arts activist, and a performer.
 She has self-produced two evening-length works as co-director of A+A Dance Company – What You Want in 2017 and Don’t Get Any Ideas, Little Lady in 2019 – in addition to performing her own work solo and performing work by other local artists.